cheesestringer/cheesestringer/README.md

 - [Chrome](https://chromewebstore.google.com/detail/property-seeker-nz/poakfgloplkkmikamlfjpmfcdpckgjhf)
 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/property-seeker-nz)

-The easiest way to support me is by submitting ratings for the extensions that have helped you out.\
+The easiest way to support me is by leaving a rating or review for the extensions that have helped you out.\
-If you're feeling extra generous you could buy me a coffee ☕.
+Feeling extra generous?
+You can support development by buying me a coffee ☕.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" width="150" />](https://www.buymeacoffee.com/cheesestringer)

-Your support inspires me to build and improve on tools to make life easier.
-Thanks so much!
+Your support motivates me to continue building and improving tools that make life easier.
+Thank you so much!